close menu

 Research Interests

 Biological materials have an unparalleled ability to sense, process, and respond to their environment in real-time.
-The Raman Lab creates adaptive biological materials powered by assemblies of living cells for applications ranging from medicine to machines.
+The Raman Lab engineers adaptive biological materials powered by assemblies of living cells for applications ranging from medicine to machines.

 Honors + Awards